Colon Cancer Treatment

 Colorectal cancer has a wide range of treatments that can be used alone or in combination to give the best outcome for your specific cancer.
 That’s why careful diagnosis and staging is so important.

 As part of a research medical center, physicians at the Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis have access to a wide range of clinical trials to test new therapies as they emerge.
-Many of our physicians are principle investigators in these trials, which cover medical, surgical and radiation therapies.
+Many of our physicians are principal investigators in these trials, which cover medical, surgical and radiation therapies.
 Discuss with your physician how your cancer might benefit from clinical trials.

 Because many of our patients come from over 100 miles away, when you meet with a surgeon, you often see the radiation and medical oncologists at the same visit and get imaging for staging.

-Chemotherapy involves the administration of drugs, either orally or intravenously to kill cancer cells.
+Chemotherapy involves the administration of drugs, either orally or intravenously, to kill cancer cells.
 Recently, several new drugs have increased the options for physicians treating patients with colon and rectal cancers.
 Therapy that falls under medical treatment has a wide range of approaches, including timing of treatment.

 Neoadjuvant chemotherapy: Sometimes a rectal tumor is too large to avoid damaging the sphincter muscle with surgery.
 If the tumor size was marginal for excising without harming delicate structures, chemotherapy and/or radiation before surgery may make it shrink to protect those structures.
-In those cases, neoadjuvant, or preliminary chemotherapy and/or radiation given before surgery can shrink the tumor and make it easier to remove.
+In those cases, neoadjuvant, or preliminary, chemotherapy and/or radiation given before surgery can shrink the tumor and make it easier to remove.
 Using chemotherapy and radiation before surgery also helps prevent recurrence in the pelvis.

-After surgery: Most chemotherapy is given after surgery.
+Adjuvant chemotherapy: Most chemotherapy is given after surgery.
 Data going back almost 15 years show that chemotherapy after surgery improves the survival rate of patients with colon and rectal cancer by about 30 percent.
 For patients with cancer that has spread (metastatic), chemotherapy can improve survival and quality of life.
 Chemotherapy and radiation may both be given after surgery.
 When patients receive standard therapy for their tumor, they may also be advised to add a clinical trial drug to be given at the same time to improve survival rates.

 Intravenous forms of treatment may require the placement of a Port-a-Cath.
 The catheter and port are inserted under the skin into the internal jugular vein right around the collar bone in a patient who will be getting multiple chemotherapy treatments.
 This allows treatments to be given without damaging the veins or increasing the risk of the medicine leaking out of the vein.
 It can also be used to draw blood samples to monitor therapy.
 The port into the catheter lies just under the skin and isn’t noticeable from the outside.
 When the nurse wants to give chemotherapy, the skin is cleaned and the needle is inserted through the skin into the port to deliver the medicine.
 It stays in place for the duration of treatment.